Paldiski railway station

 Paldiski railway station (Paldiski raudteejaam) is a railway station serving the town and Baltic Sea port of Paldiski, situated on the Pakri Peninsula of northwestern Estonia.

-The station is the western terminus of the Tallinn-Paldiski railway.
-The station opened in 1870 when a railway line was opened connecting Saint Petersburg with Paldiski, via Gatchina, Narva, Tapa and Tallinn.
+The station is the western terminus of the Tallinn-Paldiski Railway.
+It was opened in 1870 as part of a railway line linking Paldiski with Gatchina, which was subsequently connected to Saint Petersburg later that year.
 Currently, the station is served by Tallinn's commuter rail network, an electrified commuter rail network operated by Elron, linking the city of Tallinn with its suburbs and the surrounding countryside.

+History

+The station opened in 1870 as a means to connect the Baltic Port at Paldiski, built under the orders of Peter the Great, with Saint-Petersburg.
+The line initially ran to Gatchina, with intermediate stops at Tallinn, Tapa and Narva.
+In the same year, it was connected to the Saint Petersburg–Warsaw railway, providing a link to the Russian city.